adamgundry/ghc-proposals/proposals/0000-hasfield-redesign.rst

 -> MkT{foo=True, ..}``) or use an optics library.

-Given the availability of these workarounds, and the greater simplicity and predictability, we propose that ``OverloadedRecordUpdate`` will not permit type-changing updates, as agreed in previous proposals.
+Given the availability of these workarounds, and the greater simplicity and predictability, we propose that ``OverloadedRecordUpdate`` **will not** permit type-changing updates, as agreed in previous proposals.
+Feedback from the community and steering committee is particularly sought on this point, however.